Achilles Tear and Repair

 References

-1. Lee K, Ling S. Controlled trial to compare Achilles tendon load during running in flatfeet participants using a customized arch support orthosis vs and orthotic heel lift.
+1. Lee K, Ling S. Controlled trial to compare Achilles tendon load during running in flatfeet participants using a customized arch support orthosis vs. an orthotic heel lift.
 BMC Musculoskeletal Disorders.
-2019;20(535).
+2019;20:535.

 3. Albin S, Cornwall M, Van Boerum D. Postoperative Management of Orthopaedic Surgeries; Ankle and Foot.
 2016.